Name | Saad Khan |

 A schoolboy prodigy, Khan represented Pakistan through the age groups, including 3 years and 16 matches for the U19s (2016-18).

-He made his first-class debut for Habib Bank whilst still in his teens (2018), but it was his move to his current club Sindh that put Khan firmly on the map.
+He made his first-class debut for Habib Bank whilst still in his teens (2018), but it was his move to Sindh that put Khan firmly on the map.

-Sandwiched between these two seasons, he ventured abroad playing his maiden UK stint for Furness in the Cumbria Premier League.
-Despite playing only 13 matches (due to visa delays owing to the Ukrainian situation) he would manage 425 runs at 42.50 alongside 8 wickets at 20.38 with his promising left-arm spin.
-He then returned in 2023 and the trend continued for Beckenham, finishing as one of the stand-out professional all-rounders in the Kent League.
+In addition to his domestic success, Khan has excelled abroad with stints with Furness (2022), Beckenham (2023), and Old Rutlishians (2024).
+During his maiden stint, despite playing only 13 matches (due to visa delays owing to the Ukrainian situation) he would manage 425 runs at 42.50 alongside 8 wickets at 20.38 with his promising left-arm spin.
+He then returned in 2023 and the trend continued for Beckenham, finishing as one of the stand-out professional all-rounders in the Kent League (673 runs at 44.87 and 32 wickets at 18.69).

 Team (Season) | Runs | Ave | Wkts | Avg |